mrmartineau/zander.wtf-2017/_posts/2013-06-08-live-reloading-preprocessed-css-with-grunt.md

 image: https://farm4.staticflickr.com/3780/13019864575_aedafb589a_z_d.jpg
 ---

-Having recently changed my development process from using the awesome [Codekit](http://incident57.com/codekit/) to [Grunt](http://gruntjs.com), I was frustrated that I no longer had live updates without a browser refresh when I made changes to my CSS; fortunately for me, there is a plugin for Grunt that solves this problem and, funnily enough, I happened to be using it already.
+Having recently changed my development process from using [Codekit](http://incident57.com/codekit/) to [Grunt.js](http://gruntjs.com), I was frustrated that I no longer had live updates without a browser refresh when I made changes to my CSS; fortunately for me, there is a plugin for Grunt that solves this problem and, funnily enough, I happened to be using it already.

 The plugin in question is called [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch), it is a common plugin developed by the maintainers of Grunt itself and has recently been updated (v 0.4.4) to allow live reloading to work in this way.